Fault-Tolerant Quantum Gates with Defects in Topological Stabiliser Codes: Topological Stabiliser Codes and Defects

-More general non-eigenstate excitations have similar properties.
-As noted, general $(k-1)$-dimensional non-eigenstate excitation arises at the boundary of a $k$-dimensional non-Pauli locality-preserving logical operator.
+More general non-eigenstate excitations can be understood similarly.
+Specifically, non-eigenstate excitations arise at the boundary of non-Pauli restricted locality-preserving logical operators.
+Since non-Pauli locality-preserving logical operators are necessarily of dimension $k\geq 2$ \cite{Bravyi,Webster}, the boundaries of such restricted locality-preserving logical operators cannot be point-like, and so can only support topological excitations in codes of more than two dimensions.
+As noted, general non-eigenstate excitations arise at boundaries of non-Pauli restricted locality-preserving logical operators to a region.
 This excitation cannot be an energy eigenstate, since non-Pauli operators necessarily have some Pauli operator with which they neither commute nor anticommute.
-However, as with $s$, such excitations cannot be decomposed into eigenstate excitations.
-In addition, non-eigenstate excitations can be characterised by their braiding statistics with eigenstate excitations, that correspond to the (nested) commutation relations between their corresponding logical operators and logical Pauli operators \cite{Yoshida}.
+However, as with the above example, such operators cannot be locally decomposed into eigenstate excitations.
+In addition, non-eigenstate excitations can be characterised by their braiding statistics with eigenstate excitations, that correspond to their (nested) commutation relations between their corresponding logical operators and logical Pauli operators \cite{Yoshida}.